WelcomeTO THE ANGLOPHONE SECTION OF FONTAINEBLEAU

 - The Lycée International François Premier (students 15 to 18 years old)

-Shaun Corrigan is the Head and Ruth Anne Kendrick is the Deputy Head of the Anglophone Section across all three schools.
-They work closely with the Primary school’s Directrice, the Collège’s Principal, the Lycée’s Proviseur as well as with the Head of the Germanophone Section, the other International Section on the campus.
+Shaun Corrigan is the Director of the Anglophone Section across all three schools.
+He works closely with the Primary school’s Directrice, the Collège’s Principal, the Lycée’s Proviseur as well as with the Head of the Germanophone Section, the other International Section on the campus.

 The Anglophone Section is completely integrated into the French host schools.
 Any child accepted into the Section is, first and foremost, a student in the Primary school, the Collège or the Lycée.
 They must obey the same rules and follow the same procedures as all the other French students.
 Section students spend a certain number of hours of the school week with English native teachers: six hours in Primary, six hours in Collège studying Language & Literature and History-Geography and six to nine hours in Lycée continuing the same subjects.
 The rest of their time they attend class in subjects taught by French native teachers.